Nicofontanarosa/Knowledge/abNetwork 🛜/file/SNMP 📡.md

 >
 > ***SNMPWalk and Others for SNMPv1***
 >
->  SNMP walk is ==**an application that runs multiple GETNEXT requests automatically**==.
+>  SNMP walk is <mark>**an application that runs multiple GETNEXT requests automatically**</mark>.
 The SNMP walk command allows users to extract useful information without entering the unique commands for each OID or node.
 SNMP walk simplifies the extraction of information from MIB as it is issued to the root-node of the sub-tree
 >
 >  Le opzioni di SNMPwalk sono le seguenti =>
 >